-While both social media platforms act as great places to generate interest, engage with followers, and network – they are still not a valid substitute.
+This is not to say they are useless.
+Both social media platforms act as great places to generate interest, engage with followers, and network with other photographers as well as potential clients.

-With a website, you can create a whole experience that revolves around your photography style and your brand.
+With your own website, though, you’re not jostling for other photographers for views from your audience.
+You can create a whole experience that revolves around your own unique photography style and your brand.

-Blogging requires, both, patience and time, but the rewards are absolutely worth it.
-You can create a blog that attracts readers, engages with them, and adds value to their life – and then earn cash through advertising, brand partnerships, sponsorships, affiliate marketing and much more.
+Blogging requires both patience and time, but the rewards are absolutely worth it.
+You can create a blog that attracts readers and adds value to their lives.

-By having a blog, you’ll actually have an artistic platform that will give you much more credibility and allows you to share your work and shoots with the world.
+By having a blog, you’ll actually have an artistic platform that will give you credibility and allows you to share your work with the world.

-And of course, it goes without saying – the higher your following is, the more you’ll be getting contacted for work and the higher you can price yourself.
+And of course, the more followers you have, the more you’ll be contacted for work, and the higher you can charge for projects and bookings.

 Here’s how you can make money with a photography blog:

-- Collaborate with other bloggers from different industries. (for example, fashion or travel.)
+- Collaborate with other bloggers from different industries (such as in the fashion or travel industries).

 - Post content regularly.